wmorgan/dcos-docs/1.8/administration/installing/cloud/aws/advanced/quickstart.md

 *  **PublicAgentSecurityGroup** Specify the security group ID for public agents.
 This group should have limited external access.
 You can find this value in the **Outputs** tab of the Infrastructure stack (`<stack-name>-Infrastructure-<stack-id>`).
 *  **PublicSubnet** Specify the `Public SubnetId` output value from the `zen.sh` script.
 This subnet ID will be used by all public agents.

+### Template reference
-For all of the advanced configuration options, see the template reference [documentation](/docs/1.8/administration/installing/cloud/aws/advanced/template-reference/).
+For the complete advanced configuration options, see the template reference [documentation](/docs/1.8/administration/installing/cloud/aws/advanced/template-reference/).

  [2]: /docs/1.8/usage/cli/install/